What customers really want - and what you should avoid

 - It is about x.
 For this I have an idea, which has worked well with the company y excellent.
 Can we just talk about this?

-- You sent me an e-mail yesterday.
-I would like to ask you a few questions so that I can offer you an optimal offer.
+- You sent me a request yesterday gemailt.
+So that I can make you an optimal offer, I would like to ask you a few more questions.

 - I am assuming that you will get several offers.
 What criteria do you choose for a supplier?